Analysis - Commodity funds on track for big launch year in uncertain market

 Ron Anderson, who traded grains for 25 years at New York's two-century-old Continental Grain Company, in January started a discretionary trading program at County Cork LLC that looks at price disparities in soybeans and soy products on the physical and futures markets.

-Anderson's program is one of several run by County Cork, based in Skokie, Illinois and owned by Robert J. O'Brien Jr., a director of futures broker R.J.
+Anderson's program is one of several run by County Cork, based in Skokie, Illinois and owned by futures broker R.J.
 O'Brien.
 County Cork said Anderson was managing $4 million now, and had a target of $30 million by 2014.

 Gregory Cain, who headed the Far East business of U.K. metals hedge fund Ebullio Capital, in March launched a multi-commodity fund called GCGM Capital, which has a bias toward industrial metals.
 GCGM, based in Kent, U.K., did not return emails seeking comment.